• Art magazine

 This may be an obvious guideline, but you can create the most authentic furnishing style in Scandinavian design by authentic furniture in Scandinavian style .
 Concentrate on both style and high -quality pieces because both are important.

-A large part of the Scandi furniture style is simple and modern from the middle of the century, such as the classic tablet table by Willumsen & Engholm, which is used in this Scandinavian modern interior design.
-If you buy furniture in a classic style of good quality, you don't have to replace them often.
+Much of the Scandi furniture style is simple and mid-century modern, like the classic tray table by Willumsen & Engholm used in this Scandinavian modern interior design.
+If you buy good quality, classic-style furniture, you won't have to replace it often.

 Concentrate on a solid basis